 The pathogenesis of this disorder is unclear and likely multifactorial.
 Most cases of CMTC have occurred sporadically.
 An autosomal dominant mode of inheritance with incomplete penetrance and teratogens have been considered in playing a role in the development of CMTC.
 Some authors have suggested a lethal gene hypothesis due to the patchy distribution of the lesions and its’ sporadic nature.
 Elevated maternal serum human chorionic gonadotrophin level and fetal ascites have also been associated with this disease.

 Areas of skin that are enclosed by the reticulated pattern may be normal, erythematous, atrophic, and or even ulcerated.
-The purple mottling of the lesions may be enhanced in a cold environment however the persistent mottling of the skin after warming is a diagnostic pearl of CMTC.
+The purple mottling of the lesions may be enhanced in a cold environment; however, the persistent mottling of the skin after warming is a diagnostic pearl of CMTC.
 Some lesions can be blanched readily on palpation, while other lesions may be partly obliterated even with firm pressure.
 Hypotrophy of the affected limb is the most common associated finding.
 However, hypertrophy of the limb may also be seen.

 Diagnosis of CMTC is clinical; however, imaging studies are indicated when an associated congenital anomaly is suspected.
-Consider evaluation by ophthalmology, orthopedic surgery, neurosurgery and/or vascular cosmetic surgery depending on the presenting associated abnormality.
+Consider evaluation by ophthalmology, orthopedic surgery, neurosurgery, and/or vascular cosmetic surgery depending on the presenting associated abnormality.
 Limb girth and length measurements should be monitored on follow up.
 Affected patients should be screened for associated anomalies for at least three years.

-CMTC usually does not require treatment of skin lesions.
-Prognosis is overall good with greater than half of the patients experiencing improvement of skin lesions.
+CMTC usually does not require the treatment of skin lesions.
+Prognosis is overall good, with greater than half of the patients experiencing improvement of skin lesions.
 Fading of erythema and marmoration during the first two years of life can be seen most probably due to the normal thickening and maturation of the skin.
 The skin lesions rarely disappear completely.
 Avoidance of cold, vasodilators, aspirin, pentoxifylline, PUVA are the many reported treatments that have shown varying results.
 Studies have shown CMTC generally respond poorly to laser therapy.
 If ulceration is present, treat infected areas and use occlusive dressings if needed.

 Several anomalies associated with CMTC have been reported, varying between 18.8% to 70% of cases.
 Hypotrophy of the affected limb is the most common associated finding.
 However, hypertrophy of the limb may also be seen.
 Skeletal, neurological, ocular, and vascular defects can be observed, especially in patients with generalized CMTC.
 Skeletal defects that have seen include syndactyly, hip dysplasia, clubfoot, cleft palate, micrognathia, triangular face, scaphoid scapulae, dystrophic teeth, high-arched palate, short stature, and tendinitis stenosans.
 Neurological defects that have been associated include neonatal hypotonia, meningioma, developmental delay, mental retardation, and seizures.
 Congenital glaucoma is the most commonly associated ocular anomaly seen in CMTC, retinal detachment and retinoblastoma can also be seen.
-Due to the risk of blindness secondary to glaucoma tonometry should be performed if there are any facial lesions or a high index of suspicion.
+Due to the risk of blindness secondary to glaucoma, tonometry should be performed if there are any facial lesions or a high index of suspicion.
 Rarely, acral cyanosis and neonatal ascites have also been reported.

-Bodenheimer disease (diffuse phlebectasia) presents with diffuse large and painful venous ectasias usually affecting one limb in contrast to CMTC this disorder usually has an onset at childhood with gradual progression.
+Bodenheimer disease (diffuse phlebectasia) presents with diffuse large and painful venous ectasias, usually affecting one limb in contrast to CMTC.
+This disorder usually has an onset at childhood with gradual progression.
 Reticular hemangioma syndrome presents with vascular anomalies and is distinguished by the coexistence of anogenital-urinary-sacral anomalies, intractable ulceration, and sometimes cardiac failure.
 Additionally, Divry Van Boageart syndrome, homocystinuria, Down syndrome, Cornelia de Lange syndrome, and neonatal lupus erythematosus are disorders that can be associated with a physiological cutis marmorata and must also be considered in the differential diagnosis.

 |||Kienast AK,Hoeger PH, Cutis marmorata telangiectatica congenita: a prospective study of 27 cases and review of the literature with proposal of diagnostic criteria.
 Clinical and experimental dermatology.
 2009 Apr [PubMed PMID: 19196300]|